blaineramsden/-Mood-Music-Generative-Adversarial-Network/README.md

 Model 2 Reppresents a sad song

-Model 3 Represents an emotional deeper song
+Model 3 Represents an daker song